octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 # Introduction to decentralisation and cryptocurrencies

 ## Context
-On **31st October, 2008**, under the _pseudonymous_ "Satoshi Nakamoto", the Bitcoin whitepaper is discreetly released.
+On **31st October, 2008**, under the "Satoshi Nakamoto" _pseudonym_, the Bitcoin whitepaper is discreetly released.
 In the title and the "abstract" paragraph, we can understand that the aim of _his_ invention is creating an "electronic cash system", a kind of currency, which is able to disconnect itself from any centralised entity.

 On **3rd January, 2009**, the first datas of this system are locked inside a _block_, called the "Genesis Block", which actually contains the first exchanges of the created electronic currency in "bitcoins".
 The Genesis Block also includes a message in English which is _The Times_ newspaper's main title of the same day:
 "_Chancellor on brink of second bailout for banks_".